Naresh Iyer: Early life

-Naresh Iyer was born to Shankar Iyer and Radha on 3 January 1981 and brought up in Matunga, Mumbai.
+Naresh Iyer was born to a Tamil family Shankar Iyer and Radha on 3 January 1981 and brought up in Matunga, Mumbai.
 He has a younger sister named Nisha Iyer, who is an upcoming self-taught Professional Artist.
 He attended SIES College of Commerce and Economics where he received his Degree in Commerce.
 After graduation he intended to become a Chartered Accountant and was practicing CA and side by side was learning Carnatic music and Hindustani classical music too.

 Career

 Naresh was spotted by composer A. R. Rahman in a reality talent show, Channel V's Super Singer.
 Though he did not win the show, Naresh was later contacted by A. R. Rahman and made his debut with the song "Mayilirage" from Anbe Aaruyire.
 He has also sung for other composers in Tamil, Telugu, Hindi and Malayalam.

 Naresh is also the vocalist of a Mumbai based fusion band called Dhvani.

 He also won the R.D.
 Burman Award as the best male upcoming singer.

 The same year he also won the National Award for Best Playback Singer(Male) for his rendition of "Rubaroo" from the movie "Rang De Basanti".